Quantum reservoir computing for efficient signal processing

 Superconducting Qubits

 Due to their structure, superconducting qubits naturally operate in the microwave range (hundreds of MHz to tens of GHz), which means they are well-matched to the required frequency range for satellite communications.
-This is because signals in this frequency band are minimally disturbed by fog and clouds.
+Signals in this frequency band are minimally disturbed by fog and clouds.

 Currently, operating open-air quantum communications in this range is difficult due to strong background thermal noise.
 However, the development of superconducting quantum sensors and their integration with superconducting QRC could resolve this issue by enabling the routine use of well-developed quantum key distribution protocols.